 |

 WebAuthn and Browser Support: While CTAP 2.2 features are available at the protocol level, WebAuthn applications depend on browser support for these capabilities.
-Not all CTAP 2.2 features are exposed through the WebAuthn JavaScript API, and browser implementations vary.
-For web developers, consult our WebAuthn Browser Support page to verify which features your target browsers support before implementation. |
+Not all CTAP 2.2 features are exposed through the WebAuthn JavaScript API.
+For web developers, consult our WebAuthn Browser Support page before implementation. |

 CTAP 2.2 introduces new protocol capabilities and expands features established in CTAP 2.1.
 The table below highlights major changes, organized by relevance to roaming authenticators like YubiKeys.